rajath153/Simple_Terraform_Modules/README.md

 # Simple_Terraform_Modules

-Module with the combination of AWS instance resorce and AWS subnet resource
+Module with the combination of AWS instance and AWS subnet resource